miharothl/lab-cs-data-structures-and-alghoritms/p2-show-me-the-data-structures/explanation.md

 ## Problem 2: File Recursion

 To solve file recursion, I used a recursion algorithm implemented in `find_files_recursive`.
-A file system is a tree structure.
+A file system is a Tree data structure.
 The recursive function recursively enters a directory and stores results of files that we are looking for `suffix` into python list `found_files = []`.
 I used append operation to add the results to the list, which has a time complexity of O(1).

-The overall time and space efficiency of the implemented solution is O(n), where n is the number of files and directories that need to be traversed.
+The overall time and space efficiency of the implemented solution is O(n), where n is the number of files and directories that need to be visited.

 ## Problem 3: Huffman Coding